Tian Jiarui

-Tian Jiarui (田嘉瑞, born December 4, 1998), is a Chinese actor.
+Tian Jiarui (田嘉瑞, born December 4, 1998 in Liaocheng, China), also known as Jerry Tian, is a Chinese actor and singer.
 He gained recognition for playing the roles of Gong Yuanzhi in My Journey to You (2023) and Zhuo Yichen in Fangs of Fortune (2024).

 Early life

-Tian Jiarui has shown artistic talent since childhood, enjoying singing and performing.
-In elementary school, he participated in a school band and also learned guitar.
-In 2015, during his sophomore year at Liaocheng No.3 High School, he won the first prize in the Shandong Province High School Speech Competition.
-In 2016, after graduating from high school, he was admitted to the Performance Department of Donghua University.
+Tian was born on December 4, 1998, in Liaocheng, Shandong, China.
+He had developed an early interest in the performing arts.
+During elementary school, he was a member of a school band and learned to play the guitar.
+In 2015, he won first prize in the Shandong Province High School Speech Competition while attending Liaocheng No. 3 High School.
+He graduated from high school in 2016 and was subsequently admitted to the Performance Department of Donghua University.

 Career

 2023–present: Acting debut

 In January 2023, Tian Jiarui signed a contract with ZUI to become an artist under director Guo Jingming Company.

 On June 5 of the same year, Tian Jiarui began filming costume drama Take Me Where the Clouds Rise.
 On September 2, the action espionage drama My Journey to You was broadcast on iQIYI.
 He played Gong Yuanzhi, the third Gong family young master, excelling in using poison, and making hidden weapons.
 On October 1, Tian joined the cast of Fangs of Fortune, where he played the roles of Zhuo Yichen and Lord Bing Yi.
 The series was broadcast on 26 October 2024 on iQIYI.

+In 2026, Tian starred in Veil of Shadows along with actress Ju Jingyi.
+He plays Ji Ling, a seemingly endearing character who was hiding multiple complex, secret identities linked to an ancient power.